vaultec81/docs/docs/cli/send.md

 OPTIONS
   -b, --text=text        text of email
-  -h, --help             show CLI help
+  -f, --from=from        (required) email address to use for sending -h, --help             show CLI help
-  -s, --subject=subject  (required) subject line of email -t, --from=from        (required) email address to use for sending -t, --to=to            (required) email address to send to
+  -s, --subject=subject  (required) subject line of email -t, --to=to            (required) email address to send to
 ```